piccoloaiutante/build/ansible/README.md

 Most of your work will probably include editing `inventory.yml`, followed by running one (or multiple) of below playbooks.
-If you're adding a new host, limiting ansible ot just running on that host is probably quicker:
+If you're adding a new host, limiting ansible to just running on that host is probably quicker:

 ```console
 $ ansible-playbook playbooks/create-jenkins-worker.yml \